shapeshed/shapeshed.com/content/posts/building-a-rails-server-with-puppet.md

-{
-  "title": "Building a Rails server with Puppet", "date": "2011-06-22T00:00:00+01:00",
++++
+date = "2011-06-22T00:00:00+01:00"
-  "description": "A short write up of my experience learning and configuring Puppet to build and manage servers to serve Rails applications.", "tags": [
+description = "A short write up of my experience learning and configuring Puppet to build and manage servers to serve Rails applications." tags = ["Puppet", "UNIX", "Ruby", "Rails"] title = "Building a Rails server with Puppet"

-    "Puppet",
-    "UNIX",
-    "Ruby",
-    "Rails"
-  ]
-}
++++

 ## The goal